jacksonchen07/Chatbox/ChatboxAda_Prep.md

 1. Create a socket for the server to recieve and send (Get an IP address, Port, etc..) == COMPLETED
 2. Have a client create a socket to connect to server to start recieving and sending == COMPLETED
 3. Once connected, prompt user to create a username and run it thorugh a data structure to see if it is taken or not
-4. Client should be able to type a message and send it to the server to brodcast to other clients
+4. Client should be able to type a message and send it to the server to brodcast to other clients == COMPLETED
 5. Other clients receive message
 6. When client disconnects remove from list of connected sockets and leave a message.